 I think that my anthropological fieldwork and writing over the last twelve years has amounted simply to this: a few experiments or exercises in living and thinking with others, with the hope of some insight into the transformative potential of experience.
 I have explored the worlds of chance and accident in which certain people live, the literary, philosophical and practical traditions that enliven these worlds, and the kinds of stories we can tell about their ecology and aesthetics.
 My first book, for example, Crooked Stalks: Cultivating Virtue in South India (Duke University Press, 2009, and Oxford University Press India, 2010), examined how the cultivation of soil, plants, and other living beings in colonial and postcolonial India was enlisted to cultivate a moral life among a community of putative thieves.
 The "nature" cultivated here was both the lived environment of a rural landscape, as well as the ethical character of those who inhabited it.

 Last year, I published a Tamil-language memoir with my grandfather, M. P. Mariappan, a 94-year-old retired fruit merchant in Madurai, and one among thousands of Indian refugees to trek from Burma to India during the Second World War.
-Entitled Mitcham Meethi: Oru Anubava Kanakku (What Still Remains: A Ledger of Experience, Kalachuvadu, 2012), the book moves back and forth between our voices: between his stories of a century of experience, and those of a diasporic Indo-American grandson who happens to be an anthropologist.
+Entitled Mitcham Meethi: Oru Anubava Kanakku (Kalachuvadu, 2012), the book moves back and forth between our voices: between his stories of a century of experience, and those of a diasporic Indo-American grandson who happens to be an anthropologist.
 At the heart of our dialogues was an essential anthropological problem: What is there to learn and absorb from the experience of others whose trials are so different from our own?
-An English edition of this project is under contract with Indiana University Press.
+An English edition of this project, Ayya's Accounts: A Ledger of Hope in Modern India, is forthcoming in 2014 from Indiana University Press.

-I am currently midway through a book concerning experience in a media-saturated world.
-Tentatively called Living in a World of Cinema, the project relies on close ethnographic work over the last six years with Tamil film directors, cameramen, producers, actors, designers, composers and editors.
-I am concerned here with the affective ecology of filmmaking: the deep immersion of filmmakers themselves in cinematic worlds of experience.
-The book tries to convey some of this affective texture through certain cinematic devices of writing, focusing attention on specific horizons of experience such as time, imagination, hope, light, sound, fear, rhythm, and speed.
+I am currently midway through a book concerning the creative horizons of a media-saturated present.
+Tentatively called The Reel World: An Anthropology of Creation, the project relies on close ethnographic work over the last six years with Tamil film directors, cameramen, producers, actors, designers, composers and editors.
+I am concerned here with the affective ecology of filmmaking: the deep immersion of filmmakers themselves in cinematic worlds.
+The book tries to convey some of this affective texture through certain cinematic devices of writing, focusing attention on dimensions of experience such as imagination, hope, light, sound, fear, rhythm, time, and speed.
 As a small complement to this project, I am also editing, for Chennai-based Blaft Publications, a screenplay translation and collection of essays on M. Sasikumar's 2008 Tamil film, Subramaniapuram.